 Foods that are properly covered should be able to survive the mold infestation of your fridge.

-Instead of going into your fridge with bleach, some dishwashing liquid will actually be really effective.
+Instead of going into your fridge with bleach, some dish soap will actually be really effective.

 So, first of all remove every attachment that can be removed and then wash them in your kitchen sink with dishwashing liquid.